MrChadMWood/pyinterval/README.md

 ---

-Known Issue: Time rollover is not functional during expression evaluation at the moment.
-This is due to complexity in handling edge cases between handling residual time that needs to be removed (as with day and month being at minimum equal to 1) and residual time that needs to be persisted (as with deciseconds when indexing milleseconds, as they're both secretly using microseconds.) during operations.

 # Relative Dates Library

 This Python library provides intuitive methods for interacting with relative dates, using a custom protocol to describe points in time and intervals with high precision.
 It supports chaining of date intervals and allows easy manipulation and querying of specific time units.